A7med23/obsidian-sync/Writing/Dear New Year.md

 Yea I’m lost, yea I’m scattered
-Yea I’m alone and nothing I’ve done ever mattered Still even on my knees, you looking at me’s break neck My week’s worth your yearly check
-Hottest in town even your girl’s on deck
+Yea I’m alone and nothing I’ve done ever mattered Still even on my knees, you looking at me’s break neck What i make in a week’s worth your yearly check Hottest in this town even your girl’s on deck
-Don’t cross me I’m crazy you’re dome might just get hit with this blick Their arsenal’s a tickle yea i ain’t even nicked
+Don’t cross me I’m crazy might h it ur dome with this blick Their arsenal’s a tickle yea i ain’t even nicked
 Yea that crown’s ending up on my head with their blood on it